leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 });
 ```

-Now, whenever we create a route with a `:comment` parameter, this function will get the comment out of the database before the route function is called and place the comment object on the `req` object received by the route handler.
+Now, whenever we create a route with a `:comment` parameter, this function will retrieve the comment object from the database, before the route handler is called, and place the comment object on the `req` object passed to the route handler.

-With this in place we can create a route for returning a single comment
+With this in place we can create the `Get Comment` route, that returns an individual comment.

 ```js
 router.get('/comments/:comment', function (req, res) {